webplatform/docs-wpd/Getting_Started/index.md

 __TOC__

-=Contributing content to WPD =
+=Getting Started contributing content=

-Anyone can contribute to WPD.
+Anyone can contribute to this WebPlatform wiki.
 All of the steps are outlined in the [[WPD:Editors_Guide|Editor's Guide]].

 There are many ways to contribute that take varying amounts of time and expertise.
 It is best to start with the simplest, fastest tasks, and move on to more complicated tasks as you gain expertise and experience.
 You can make meaningful contributions whether you have [[#Five-minute tasks|five minutes]], [[#Half-hour tasks|half an hour]], or [[#Half-day tasks|half a day]].